COMPONENTS OF A RESEARCH ARTICLE

 Purpose: To provide a knowledgeable reader with the information required for understanding the table or figure.

 Content: The composition of a legend depends on the item it refers to.
 It should provide information regarding the conditions of the experiment, but not give a summary or interpretation of the results.
 In addition, statistical information is often provided.
 This may include:

-2. What the values in the table or figure represent, for example mean ± S.E.M. (standard error of
+- What the values in the table or figure represent, for example mean ± S.E.M. (standard error of the mean)

 For example, the statistics portion of a figure legend might look like this,

 n=5 for each condition.
 Values represent mean ± S.E.M.
 Data were analyzed

 using a one-tailed Student’s t-test. * denotes significance, p < 0.05.

 Style: Each table and figure should be understandable on its own, without reference to the text.